 On the southern tip of Africa, South Africa’s advanced infrastructure and modern transport system makes it very easy to move around the country.
-In the morning, tourists can view game in a National Park and then later that same day enjoy the bright lights and the bustling crowds of a cosmopolitan city.
+In the morning, tourists can view wildlife in a National Park or private game reserve and then later that same day enjoy the bright lights and the bustling crowds of a cosmopolitan city.
 Tourists do not only come to South Africa looking for the ‘Big Five’ (elephant, rhino, lion, leopard and buffalo) but also for its beautiful beaches, meandering wine routes, impressive mountain areas and spectacular scenery to name a few.
 You don’t have to be wealthy to enjoy a holiday in South Africa either.
-Numerous types of accommodation are available to choose from; from those that cater to the rich and famous right down to the backpacker, with all sorts of establishments in between.
+Numerous types of accommodation are available to choose from: those that cater to the rich and famous right down to the backpacker, with all sorts of establishments in between.

 Botswana has an abundance of wildlife and beautiful surroundings, well protected by National Parks that favour a low impact luxury tourism policy, providing tourists with unspoilt settings from which to view game.
 Famous in Botswana is the Kalahari Desert, semi-arid and dry in the winter and transformed into a green wonderland after rains, begging animals to quench their thirst from its full rivers and still lagoons.
 At this time, wildlife congregate at the famous Salt Pans.
 Botswana’s elephants are especially famous because of their big numbers.